TARGENE/TMLE.jl/docs/src/user_guide.md

 nothing # hide
 ```

 You should see that the logs are actually now telling you which nuisance estimands have been reused, i.e. all of them, only the targeting step needs to be done!
-This is because we already had nuisance estimators that matched our target estimand.
+This is because we already had nuisance estimators that matched our outcome estimand.

-### Scenario 2: Changing the target
+### Scenario 2: Changing the outcome

-Let us now imagine that we are interested in another target: $Ynew$, we can say so by defining a new estimand and running the TMLE procedure using the cache:
+Let us now imagine that we are interested in another outcome: $Ynew$, we can say so by defining a new estimand and running the TMLE procedure using the cache:

 ```@example user-guide
 Ψ = ATE(
-    target      = :Ynew,
+    outcome      = :Ynew,
     treatment   = (T₁=(case=true, control=false), T₂=(case=true, control=false)),
     confounders = [:W₁, :W₂]
 )